-- 1. The Board of Aldermen of the Town of Waynesville finds that it is necessary to set forth the appropriate special requirements by which adult establishments may be established within the Town's zoning jurisdiction. - 2.
+- 1. The Town Council of the Town of Waynesville finds that it is necessary to set forth the appropriate special requirements by which adult establishments may be established within the Town's zoning jurisdiction. - 2.
 Adult establishments, because of their very nature, are recognized as having serious objectionable operational characteristics, particularly when they are located near residential areas or educational, religious or recreational uses. - 3.
 Studies have shown that lower property values and increased crime rates tend to accompany and are brought about by the concentration of adult establishments. - 4.
-The Board of Aldermen finds that the regulation of these uses is necessary to ensure that these adverse effects do not contribute to the blighting of surrounding neighborhoods and to protect the quality of life in the Town of Waynesville. - 5.
-It is not the intent of the Board of Aldermen in adopting this section to suppress any activities protected by the First Amendment, but rather to enact a content neutral standard that addresses the secondary effects that adult establishments have on the Town.
+The Town Council finds that the regulation of these uses is necessary to ensure that these adverse effects do not contribute to the blighting of surrounding neighborhoods and to protect the quality of life in the Town of Waynesville. - 5.
+It is not the intent of the Town Council in adopting this section to suppress any activities protected by the First Amendment, but rather to enact a content neutral standard that addresses the secondary effects that adult establishments have on the Town.